35 Small Town Business Ideas for Every Community

 Make up for slower business traffic by serving the beverages people want all day.
-If coffee shops aren’t a “thing” in your town, serving coffee all day at place where people do go—like a bar—can slowly start to normalize the activity, and encourage crossover business.
+If coffee shops aren’t a “thing” in your town, serving coffee all day at a place where people do go—like a bar—can slowly start to normalize the activity, and encourage crossover business.
 A local small-town bar might be your dream business, but a coffee shop can start bringing in money at sunrise—there’s no need to compromise, as long as you create an environment that works for both day and night.

 Starting a contractor service will be relatively straightforward if you already work odd jobs, and have an idea of who will hire you.
 If people in the area are unfamiliar with your work, try to get in touch with a general contractor who’s willing to offer a small project, and hopefully pass on your name to future clients.
 In a word-of-mouth business like service work, repairs, and construction, the people you already know, and who know your work, are your strongest salespeople.

 Likewise, cars break down everywhere, and most tow trucks charge per mile.
-So, if your town is a significant distance between major cities, there might be an opportunity for your to start towing cars—even if you don’t have a proper repair shop.
+So, if your town is a significant distance between major cities, there might be an opportunity for you to start towing cars—even if you don’t have a proper repair shop.

 All businesses and individuals need technology support, wherever they’re located.
-No matter how big or small the town, there will always be folks using technology… and having trouble connecting their WiFi.
+No matter how big or small the town, there will always be folks using technology—and having trouble connecting their WiFi.

-This service will require slightly more advertising to get the word out, since it’s less visible than a business with a storefront, and less regular than a service like house cleaning.
+This service will require slightly more advertising to get the word out since it’s less visible than a business with a storefront and less regular than a service like housecleaning.
 But if you don’t plan on doing major repairs, it won’t require much in the way of equipment, so you’ll keep overhead costs low too.

-Chances are, your town has at least one barbershop or salon, but that might actually help you if you’re looking to open a successful small-town hair salon.
+Chances are, your town has at least one barbershop or salon, but that might actually help you if you’re looking to open a successful hair salon.
 If one demographic is underserved—i.e. there’s only a barbershop that caters mainly toward men—figure out whose hair needs aren’t currently addressed on Main Street.

 They may not be the most glamorous businesses, but filling stations are absolutely essential in communities where most people rely on cars and trucks for transportation.
 Small towns located on or near major highways can get considerable through-traffic, and unlike most businesses, a gas station might actually benefit from a location far between cities.
-Lottery and tobacco sales can also generate substantial revenue, especially you’re the only vendor in the area.
+Lottery and tobacco sales can also generate substantial revenue, especially if you’re the only vendor in the area.

 When a town that could sustain a grocery store doesn’t have one, there’s a probably good reason—maybe most people commute every day and use other stores, or there isn’t a large enough population to support a big box chain.